TaygaHoshi/tt-project/Lists/List of Weapons - One Handed.md

 + (Prepared) Counterspell
 	+ Range: 5 meters.
 	+ Ignores weapon damage and precision.
-	+ Choose a target.
-	+ Next time this target attempts to cast a spell within range, make a precision roll.
+	+ Try to interrupt the next foe who attempts to cast a spell within range.
+Make a precision roll.
 If you succeed, they are interrupted, and their action fails.

 ## Divine Wand (Light)
 + Aptitude: Divine